kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

 but no money.
 Middle-aged people: money and energy but no time.
 Old people: money and time but no energy.
 Whether or not this is an accurate description of each phase of life isn't really important.
-The key breakthrough for me was to think about my life in terms of a tradeoff between these 3 resources.
+The key exercise for me was to think about my life in terms of a tradeoff between these 3 resources.